bentalcode/Projects/DevEnvironment/UriReaderCommand/UriReaderDesign.md

 The Command library implements the framework and interfaces for implementing command-line tools.
 The command library defines a manifest scheme for defining input parameters of a command-line and provides the basic parsing functionality of those parameters.
-The library is a place holder for new and updated command features to be defined and implemented.
+The library is a placeholder for new and updated command features to be defined and implemented.

 Code: DevEnvironment\Command